Russification of Poles during the Partitions: History

+After the November Uprising

-The self-will of Grand Duke Konstantin and the infraction of the Constitution of the Kingdom of Poland, together with the rise of secret societies, led to the November Uprising (1830-1831).
+The self-will of Grand Duke Konstantin and the infraction of the Constitution of the Kingdom of Poland, together with the rise of secret societies, led to the November Uprising (1830–1831).
 The intensification of Russification occurred after the aforesaid uprising failed, leading to the abolishment of the Constitution of 1815 (granting the Kingdom of Poland national autonomy).
 In 1832, with the implementation of the Organic Statute of the Kingdom of Poland, the Sejm was liquidated along with the Kingdom's armed forces, Russian institutions and law was implemented and any aide to the November Uprising had their landed property seized.

 Martial law was implemented in 1833.
 All decisions were given by Russian military chiefs, and Namiestnik Ivan Paskevich.
 The retained Council of State (until 1914) had a Russian majority.
 Gradually, most aspects of society were subject to central authority in St. Petersburg.
 The Vilnius University, Krzemieniec Lyceum and other Polish gymnasiums were liquidated.

 The Russian monetary system was implemented in 1841, followed by the Russian code of law in 1847.
 The next move forward was to subordinate the Kingdom of Poland to the Russian Namiestnik, Ivan Paskevich.
 In 1837, Polish voivodeships, forming the administrative division of the Kingdom, were renamed to governates, reflecting the Imperial Russian model.